When Should Senior Citizens Sell Their Home? Considerations, Tips, and More

 #2: Housekeeping and Maintenance

-Do you find that your household chores are taking you longer than they used to?
+Do you find that your household chores are taking longer than they used to?
 Between the housekeeping and maintenance, you just don’t have the time or energy for much else.

 When seniors sell their homes to move into a senior living community, the weight is taken off their shoulders.
 Housekeepers take care of day-to-day upkeep.

-If something in your apartment, or room, is broken, maintenance workers are there to take care of it — without an extra bill in the mail.
+If something in your apartment or room is broken, maintenance workers are there to take care of it, without an extra bill in the mail.

 Senior living communities make daily living effortless and maintenance-free.